Rape crisis centers in the United States: History

 The first American RCCs were formed in several states throughout the country in the early 1970s, largely by women associated with the second-wave feminist movement.
 Central to second-wave feminism was the practice of consciousness raising, which allowed groups of women to speak openly about their experiences with sexual violence and the shortcomings of law enforcement, health care providers, and the criminal justice system to effectively and constructively respond to survivors.
 Prior to the 1970s and 1980s several barriers existed for rape survivors seeking justice, such as the fact that the concept of marital rape did not exist, juries were instructed to be suspicious of the validity of the survivor's accusations, eyewitnesses were required to bring cases to court, and survivor blaming was the norm.
 Employing a feminist analysis, second-wave anti-rape activists began working to redefine rape as a direct outcome of patriarchy and an illustration of women's subordinate status in society relative to men.
 Rather than relying on traditional notions of rape as a primarily sexual act committed by deviants who are unknown to their survivors, feminists have emphasized the violence of rape, as well how it is embedded in normal social interactions.
 This redefinition effectively politicized rape, framing it as a larger pattern stemming from women's oppression rather than a series of random, unexplainable criminal acts.
-From a feminist standpoint, the only way to completely eliminate rape is to create a society where women and men have equal status.
+From a feminist standpoint, the only way to eliminate rape is to create a society where women and men have equal status.

 Working from this new feminist definition of rape, anti-rape activists began organizing at the grassroots level, forming the first RCCs.
 Among the first was the Washington D.C.
 Rape Crisis Center, founded in 1972 by women identifying with the radical branch of the women's movement.
 The D.C.
 RCC published a pamphlet entitled How to Start a Rape Crisis Center, which provided a model for other early RCCs to follow.
 In line with the prevailing values of the women's movement at that time, early RCCs were nonhierarchical, fairly anti-establishment, and were largely staffed by volunteers.
 In addition to providing services for rape survivors, such as 24-hour crisis hotlines, legal and medical assistance, referrals, emotional support, and counseling, many early RCCs focused their efforts on raising awareness about rape in their communities by organizing public demonstrations and inviting the media to attend.
 Such an example is the annual Take Back the Night march, which has become a mainstay in many communities and a means for women to express uncensored anger about sexual violence against women.